 Home Ammunition Storage

 In today’s age ammunition is designed to function in conditions ranging from the extreme cold of the arctic to the heat and humidity of the tropics.
-So, in theory, as long as you limit its exposure to extreme heat, high humidity and temperature fluctuations, your ammunition can be expected to last 10 years.
+In theory, if you limit the exposure to these issues, your ammo can be expected to last 10 years:

 Ideally, your ammunition should be stored at room temperature with low humidity.
 You should be extra vigilant in the winter and summer months because temperatures can become extreme.
 This could affect the nitrocellulose in your gun powder and if the temperature rises too high, your ammo can begin to sweat as the nitrocellulose inside starts to take a gas form.